tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/无服务器云函数/新手指引_intl_en.md

 Tencent Cloud Serverless Cloud Function (SCF) is a serverless execution environment that enables you to build and run applications without having to purchase and manage servers.
 Simply code in a supported language and set the execution conditions, and your code can be run on the Tencent Cloud infrastructure elastically and securely.

-SCF allows you to develop, deploy, and test functions through the [SCF console](https://console.cloud.tencent.com/scf), [Serverless Framework](https://intl.cloud.tencent.com/document/product/583/36267), or [TencentCloud API](https://intl.cloud.tencent.com/document/product/583/17234).
+SCF allows you to develop, deploy, and test functions through the [SCF console](https://console.cloud.tencent.com/scf), [Serverless Cloud Framework](https://intl.cloud.tencent.com/document/product/583/36267), or [TencentCloud API](https://intl.cloud.tencent.com/document/product/583/17234).

 ## 2. SCF Billing